Pinocchio: The Series: Home media

 The Jim Terry compilation film was initially released by Video Gems in 1984, and MasterVision (Harmony Gold's UK counterpart) under its Kids Cartoon Collection label in 1987.
 It was also released in VHS by Celebrity Home Entertainment (under its Just for Kids label) and GoodTimes Home Video, under its Kids Klassics Home Video division.
 In the UK, it was also released by Pickwick Video.
 A remastered re-release was licensed by Liberty International Publishing and released by Warner Home Video (under its Family Entertainment label) on DVD and VHS, in the UK and the United States.
 Michael Stailey of Dvdverdict.com criticized it for its poor animation and voice acting, as well as its audiovisual transfer to a 1.33:1 full frame and Dolby 5.1 soundtrack.

-The original Japanese version has never been released in its entirety on home video either in Japan or overseas; however, 20 episodes were released on 10 VHS tapes in the late 1990s.
+The original Japanese version had 20 episodes released on 10 VHS tapes in the late 1990s.
 In addition, 9 episodes were released on three selection DVDs with Volume 1 containing the first three episodes, Volume 2 containing episodes 10, 23, and 28, and Volume 3 containing episodes 36, 44, and 52.
+The full series was released on Blu-Ray in 2020 as part of the Anime Memories Library, remastered in 1080p HD.

-Along with other Saban Entertainment shows and anime, Saban's The Adventures of Pinocchio is owned by The Walt Disney Company, through Saban International/BVS International, Jetix/Fox Kids and Buena Vista International Television.
-However, there was no Region 1 DVD release for the series.
+Along with other Saban Entertainment shows and anime, Saban's The Adventures of Pinocchio was previously owned by The Walt Disney Company, through Saban International/BVS International, Jetix/Fox Kids and Buena Vista International Television.

+The Saban dub was released on 4 VHS volumes in the US by Video Treasures in 1991, and the full series on DVD by Divisa Home Video in Spain in 2006.